-To enable the snapshotting functionality, the environment variable IS_SNAPSHOTTING_ENABLED must be set to a valid "true" value.
-The function strtobool() from the Python distutils.utils module is used to interpret the value of this environment variable, so that strings "y", "yes", "t", "true", "on" and "1" are considered to be "true" values, and "n", "no", "f", "false", "off" and "0" are considered to be "false" values, and other values are considered to be invalid.
+To enable snapshotting in application objects, the environment variable IS\SNAPSHOTTING\ENABLED may be set to a valid "true" value.
+The function strtobool() module is used to interpret the value of this environment variable, so that strings "y", "yes", "t", "true", "on" and "1" are considered to be "true" values, and "n", "no", "f", "false", "off" and "0" are considered to be "false" values, and other values are considered to be invalid.
 The default is for an application's snapshotting functionality to be not enabled.